gridaphobe/research-exam/slides.md

 - brute-force enumeration of inputs suffers from input explosion
 - random generation enables testing larger inputs
+    - sampling from a **uniform** distribution provides better case for generalizing outcome
     - but requires custom generators for preconditions

 # Outline